Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 We could also control the Weather Station with the RS485 or Ethernet Extension.
-The setup in this case is the same as with the Wi-Fi Weather Station, we just have to exchange the WIFI Extension with the RS485 or Ethernet Extension.
+The setup in this case is the same as with the "Wi-Fi Weather Station" described above, we just have to exchange the WIFI Extension with the RS485 or Ethernet Extension.

-If the Ethernet Extension is used, the stack can also be powered by PoE. in this case the Step-Down Power Supply and the DC Jack Adapter are not needed.
+If the Ethernet Extension with PoE is used, the stack can also be powered by PoE. in this case the Step-Down Power Supply and the DC Jack Adapter are not needed.

 .. _starter_kit_weather_station_projects: